jikkert/G-Book-Research/Other/Sources.md

 Manual of book installer
 https://g-book.com/downloads/SDDOWNLOADAPL/Manual/Windows/v1.20/GbookDLmanual.pdf

-Tech journal about the gbook system (quite general info not very interesting) https://www.denso-ten.com/business/technicaljournal/pdf/23note1.pdf
+Tech journal about the G-Book system (quite general info not very interesting) https://www.denso-ten.com/business/technicaljournal/pdf/23note1.pdf

 ## SD-Play
+No concrete sources of SD-Play found.

 ## Maps
 For more info from the .exe files please refer to the Internet Archive: